Invasion America: Reception

 The show received a mixed reception from critics.
 Howard Rosenberg of The Los Angeles Times gave the show a largely negative review, criticizing the writing and "thin plot".
 Anita Gates of The New York Times noted that the animation was "impressive", but at the same time that "there's no heart in it".
 The Sun Sentinel wrote that the cartoon leaves viewers bored, while in a mostly positive review Entertainment Weekly stated "Invasion is at least as involving as any of the current variations on Star Trek, and handsomer to look at than all of them.
 B+".

 Versions

 DreamWorks released two versions, one being edited for younger audiences.
 The edited version was aired on Kids' WB, while the uncut version was aired in the prime time lineup on The WB.
 In addition, the story of Invasion America was never completed, with the series ending with the words "End of Book One."
+Like Toonsylvania, the series is currently owned by Amblin Television, but did not currently owned by DreamWorks Animation Television, with the series is currently presented in the uncut version.